SAN (FC, FCoE, NVMe/FC, iSCSI), RDM

 command to remove the LUN reporting nodes and restrict LUN access to the LUN-owning node and its HA partner.

-Block protocols (iSCSI, FC, and FCoE) access LUNs by using LUN IDs and serial numbers, along with unique names.
-FC and FCoE use worldwide names (WWNNs and WWPNs), and iSCSI uses iSCSI qualified names (IQNs).
-The path to LUNs inside the storage is meaningless to the block protocols and is not presented anywhere in the protocol.
+SCSI-based block protocols (iSCSI, FC, and FCoE) access LUNs by using LUN IDs and serial numbers, along with unique names.
+FC and FCoE use worldwide names (WWNNs and WWPNs), and iSCSI uses iSCSI qualified names (IQNs) to establish paths based on LUN to igroup mappings filtered by portsets and SLM.
+NVMe-based block protocols are managed by assigning the namespace with an automatically generated namespace ID to an NVMe subsystem and mapping that subsystem to the NVMe Qualified Name (NQN) of the host(s).
+Regardless of FC or TCP, NVMe namespaces are mapped using the NQN and not the WWPN or WWNN.
+The host then creates a software-defined controller for the mapped subsystem to access its namespaces.
+The path to LUNs and namespaces inside of ONTAP is meaningless to the block protocols and is not presented anywhere in the protocol.
 Therefore, a volume that contains only LUNs does not need to be internally mounted at all, and a junction path is not needed for volumes that contain LUNs used in datastores.
-The NVMe subsystem in ONTAP works similarly.

 Other best practices to consider: